ssokolow/quicktile/docs/apidocs/index.rst

    TODO Annotations Overview
    =========================

-   The following is a complete list of ``.. todo::`` annotations found in the source code.
+   The following is a complete list of :rst:dir:`.. todo::` annotations found in the source code.

    .. todolist::